-To measure radiation dose, the instrument’s response must be proportional to the energy absorbed from radiation.
-A “radiation flux” measuring instrument does not necessarily measure dose.
-To effectively measure dose, efficiency for different types of radiation and energy must be taken into account.
-Pocket dosimeters, film badges, and personal thermoluminescent dosimeters are all used to measure personal dose.
-They are based on effects of accumulated irradiation in the detector.
+To measure the radiation dose, the instrument’s response must be proportional to the energy absorbed from radiation.
+A “radiation flux” measuring instrument does not necessarily measure the dose.
+To effectively measure dose, the efficiency for different types of radiation and energy must be taken into account.
+Pocket dosimeters, film badges, and personal thermoluminescent dosimeters are all used to measure the personal dose.
+They are based on the effects of accumulated irradiation in the detector.
 Changes in the detector’s material can be stored for later reading of the results.

 Thermoluminescent dosimeters (TLD) are used at U of T for measuring dose received by people working with radiation.
 A certified (by the federal regulatory agency) company provides this service to the university.
 There are two kinds of TLD used in U of T:

-- Whole body dosimeter
+- Whole-body dosimeter

 - This dosimeter should be worn somewhere on the person’s trunk.